nixworks/public/news/2011/01/24/index.md

 ##### Freezing rain
 ### [Heavy snow and freezing rain fall in Southwestern China, causing roof collapses and damages to crops. ](/news/2011/01/24/heavy-snow-and-freezing-rain-fall-in-southwestern-china-causing-roof-collapses-and-damages-to-crops.md)
-_Context: freezing rain, Southwestern China_
+_Context: Southwestern China, freezing rain_

 ##### United Nations
 ### [The United Nations calls for the international community to increase support to Somalia as the country approaches the twentieth anniversary since the start of its civil war. ](/news/2011/01/24/the-united-nations-calls-for-the-international-community-to-increase-support-to-somalia-as-the-country-approaches-the-twentieth-anniversary.md)
-_Context: United Nations, international community, Somalia, Somali Civil War_
+_Context: Somalia, international community, United Nations, Somali Civil War_

 ##### Peru
 ### [Peru recognises Palestine "as a free and sovereign state". ](/news/2011/01/24/peru-recognises-palestine-as-a-free-and-sovereign-state.md)